Manage workspace settings

 • Email

 • Webhook: Send notifications to external webhook endpoints.
-Configure in Webhook configuration.
+Configure in Webhook.

 • Push notifications: Receive browser push notifications.